sandy686-234/sandy686-234.github.io/_pages/about.md

 ---

 # 🔥 News
-- *2025.05*: 📝 Submitted our FMICS paper on elevator scheduling system verification.
+- *2025.05*: 📝 Submitted our iFM paper on elevator scheduling system verification.
 - *2024.03*: 🎉 Presented at CEUR Workshop on Autonomous Robotics Verification.
 - *2023.12*: 🚀 Integrated model-checking framework with ROS in Cyclone4A.